 BIEPA’s position is endorsed by the State’s peak conservation body, the Queensland Conservation Council.

-• Cap daily vehicle numbers using the cap implemented during the Covid-19 Pandemic as a guide.
+Cap daily vehicle numbers caps have successfully been implemented during the Covid-19 Pandemic as a guide.

-• Use the permitting system to manage demand on high visitation days.
-Remove the 20 Peak Visitation Days from yearly permits, and implement a seperate daily permit lottery for those 20 days; or
+Use the permitting system to manage demand on high visitation days.
+Options might include: Removing the 20 Peak Visitation Days from yearly permits, and implementing a seperate daily permit lottery for those 20 days; removal of annual permits, offering day permits and camping permits only; or a requirement for all permit holders to book their day visit.

-• Ensure any future Management Plan incorporates Adaptive Management Principles that will continue to enhance protections and reduce ecological impacts on the Bribie Island National Park, Moreton Bay Marine Park and the Ramsar-listed Wetlands.
+Ensure any future Management Plan incorporates Adaptive Management Principles that will continue to enhance protections and reduce ecological impacts on the Bribie Island National Park, Moreton Bay Marine Park and the Ramsar-listed Wetlands; and develop and promote alternative, low-impact visitor activities in the Bribie Island National Park.
+Plan and develop new access routes to manage traffic flows and provide for increased protections for the National Park.